front-end-intermediate/DOM-Scripting/readme.md

 Note the use of nested template strings here.

-These methods, `.map`, `.filter`, and others we have yet to look at such as `.reduce`, are _the prefered_ means of manipulating data today.
+These methods, `.map`, `.filter` (and others we have yet to look at such as `.reduce`) are _the prefered_ means of working with data.
+They are declarative as opposed to imperative and belong to the functional programmer's tool kit.

-The close button which is an integral part of the responsive navigate has been lost due to the use of `nav.innerHTML = markup;`.
+The close button which is an integral part of the responsive navigation has been lost due to the use of `nav.innerHTML = markup;`.
 There are a number of simple ways to resolve this.
 For today we'll just cut the code from `index.html` and paste the code into our JavaScript:

 ```js
 const markup = `